mbrukman/sense-engine/README.md

 ### The `sense` entry in package.json

-The `sense` entry signals that your dashboard is in fact a dashboard, tells the UI what name to give it in the dashboard types menu, tells it how to highlight code typed into the dashboard, etc. For example:
+The `sense` entry signals that your module is in fact an engine, tells the UI what name to give it in the dashboard types menu, tells it how to highlight code typed into the dashboard, etc. For example:

 ```JavaScript
 {